Arc Length of Curves

 Figure 1.

-Example 1 Find the length of the curvefrom x = 0 to x = 3, and use the GraphFunc utility online to verify the result.
+Example 1 Find the arc length of the curvefrom x = 0 to x = 3, and use the GraphFunc utility online to verify the result.

 Solution